manishbalamurugan/medical-notes/README.md

 # Real-Time Transcription Demo with Electron

-This repository showcases a demo project that combines the power of React and Electron to provide real-time transcription capabilities in a desktop application.
-It demonstrates how to capture audio input from the user's microphone, process it in real time, and display the transcribed text within a sleek and responsive user interface.
+This repository showcases a demo project that combines the power of React and Electron to provide a web application designed to transcribe audio in real-time, leveraging Whisper and OpenAI LLMs for accurate audio transcription and notes generation.

 ## Project Overview